 Professor Lis Howell

-Emeritus Professor Lis Howell retired from City University on April 30th 2018 but retains her connection through managing the Expert Women surveys which count the number of women authority figures on six major UK flagship news programmestsreis.
-Prior to this she was Director of Broadcasting and Head of Postgraduate Studies..
+Emeritus Professor Lis Howell retired from City University on April 30th 2018 but retains her connection through directing the Expert Women project - surveys which count and report the number of women authority figures on six major UK flagship news programmes.
+Since this project began the number of women experts on these programmes has risen by at least 40%.

 Lis is a major award-winning journalist and broadcasting executive who has worked for BBC, ITV, Channel 4, and Sky News.
-She was Senior Vice-President at Flextech Television (later Virgin Media) where she founded Living TV, now a key channel on Sky.
+She was Senior Vice-President at Flextech Television (later Virgin Media) where she had founded Living TV, now the channel Sky Witness on Sky TV.

 She was a television reporter and presenter at Granada and Tyne Tees and began her career in journalism as a producer and reporter at BBC Radio Leeds.
 In 1999 she chaired the Guardian International Edinburgh Television Festival.
 In 2001 she attended the prestigious Harvard Business School Advanced Management Programme.

-Currently Lis is a member of the Royal Television Society where she regularly chairs the News Programme of the Year Awards.
-She is also a judge for the Broadcast Magazine television Awards.
-She is a member of BAFTA and a regular contributor to Broadcast Magazine, openDemocracy and OurBeeb.
-She has appeared several times on the BBC Radio 4 Today programme and on BBC One's Newswatch and is a respected commentator on broadcasting.
+Currently Lis is a member of the Royal Television Society where she regularly chairs a panel of judges for the Television Journalism Awards.
+She is has appeared several times on the BBC Radio 4 Today programme, the BBC Radio 4 "Media Show", BBC News and The Media Podcast.
+She is a respected commentator on broadcasting.

 See Lis Howell's Wikipedia page